Today’s air fryer chicken legs recipe is a quick and easy guide to an explosion of goodness.

 - Adjust the temperature for crispy frying

 Chicken drumsticks fry better at a high temperature.
 Cooking on high heat, the skin will turn brown faster while the meat remains incredibly juicy.
+You can see our Air Fryer Buttermilk Fried Chicken Recipe for the crispiest drumsticks.

 Frying chicken at a high temperature also helps get rid of dry meat, rubbery skin and bloody spots around the bone.